SummerSlam (2011): Aftermath

+Raw

 Triple H opened the following episode of Raw to address the WWE Championship match against John Cena and CM Punk, as well as Alberto Del Rio's Money in the Bank cash-in.
 Del Rio interrupted, wanting to represent the roster with respect, honesty, and passion.
 Del Rio was then scheduled to defend the title against former champion Rey Mysterio, where he retained.
 Afterwards, Cena mentioned that Punk earned the right to become champion and Del Rio got lucky.
 The following week, Cena defeated Punk in a rematch after interference from Nash to become the number one contender for the title at Night of Champions.
 On the August 29 episode, Punk and Nash were scheduled for a match at the event, but at the end of the show, Triple H changed the match to feature CM Punk against himself.

+SmackDown

 New World Heavyweight Champion Randy Orton opened the following episode of SmackDown, and was informed by SmackDown General Manager Theodore Long that he would defend the title against the winner of a 20-man battle royal, which was won by Mark Henry.
 The following week, Christian blamed Edge for his loss at SummerSlam, and was scheduled to face Orton for the title on the August 30 episode, stipulated as a Steel Cage match, where Orton retained, but was attacked by Henry after the match.
 Henry's title match was then confirmed for Night of Champions.

+Future

 In March 2002, WWE initiated the brand extension, which promoted its core business of professional wrestling through such brands, named after their two major television shows, Raw and SmackDown.
 On the August 29 episode of Raw, it was announced that performers from Raw and SmackDown were no longer exclusive to their respective brand.
 Subsequently, championships previously exclusive to one show or the other were available for wrestlers from any show to compete for; this would mark the end of the brand extension, as all programming and live events featured the full WWE roster.
-In turn, SummerSlam 2011 was the last pay-per-view to occur under the first brand split.
+In turn, SummerSlam 2011 was the last pay-per-view event to occur under the first brand split.
 In 2013, Stephanie McMahon revealed in an interview with Advertising Age that WWE's decision to end the brand extension was due to wanting their content to flow across television and online platforms.
 However, the brand split was reintroduced in July 2016, when SmackDown began broadcasting live on Tuesdays.